sense-finance/sense-v1/README.md

 ### Recycling Module

 The Recycling Module is a contract for yield traders who want constantly-preserved IR sensitivity on their balances, and do not want to find reinvestment opportunities for their PY.
-The contract uses a dutch auction to automatically sell collected PY off at some interval for more Claims, refocusing user's positions on FY.
+The contract uses a dutch auction to automatically sell collected PY off at some interval for more Claims, which refocuses users' positions on FY.

 ## Developing